Business - Finance

 COMM1380

-Description: In this second-level communications course, students learn the professional writing skills required for effective communication in business.
-Students apply their learning to business case studies to produce documents for various purposes and audiences using a range of current business formats.
-They will also learn to write proposals and reports using research and documentation skills to further prepare them for higher learning and career success.
+In this second-level communications course, students learn professional writing and communication skills required for effective communication in business.
+Students apply their learning to various scenarios to produce business documents for differing purposes and audiences using a range of current business formats.
+Students will also learn to write proposals and reports using credible, relevant research materials and graphic visuals that are integrated using documentation skills to further prepare them for higher learning and career success.

 • Hours: 42